ricardolsmendes/datacatalog-custom-entries-manager/README.md

 - _STRUCTURE_

-The metadata structure to synchronize Entry Groups is presented below.
-Use as many lines as needed to describe all the custom systems, groups and entries you need.
+The metadata structure to synchronize Custom Entries is presented below.
+Use as many objects as needed to describe all Data Catalog Entries you need.

 ```json
 {